okami101/vuetify-admin/packages/docs/guide/laravel.md

 MYSQL_ROOT_PASSWORD=root
 ```

-Then simply launch `docker-compose up`.
+After this you can finally launch `docker-compose up` and take a [pastis](https://en.wikipedia.org/wiki/Pastis).

-Then you have to prepare laravel installation with migration and all dummy data :
+Then you have to prepare laravel installation with migration and all dummy data (if you have some) :

 ```bash
 docker-compose exec laravel php artisan storage:link